Foreign Direct Investment (FDI) in the UAE

 The establishments would be in accordance with the lists published by local authorities, except for specific sectors deemed as Activities with Strategic Impact.
 In these cases, full ownership is subject to the approval of the regulatory authorities overseeing these sectors.

-Promising foreign investment sectors
+Promising foreign investment sectors in the UAE

 FDI projects may take any of the following legal forms: